Kelly criterion: Proof

 We want to find the maximum r of this curve (as a function of f), which involves finding the derivative of the equation.
-This is more easily accomplished by taking the logarithm of each side first.
+This is more easily accomplished by taking the logarithm of each side first; because the logarithm is monotonic, it does not change the locations of function extrema.
 The resulting equation is:

 with $E$ denoting logarithmic wealth growth.
 To find the value of $f$ for which the growth rate is maximized, denoted as $f^{*}$, we differentiate the above expression and set this equal to zero.
 This gives:

 Rearranging this equation to solve for the value of $f^{*}$ gives the Kelly criterion:

 Notice that this expression reduces to the simple gambling formula when $a=1=100\%$, when a loss results in full loss of the wager.